-Annealing plays a key role in the production of high-quality steels and precision alloys and is one of the important stages in the heat treatment of metal workpieces.
-This process involves heating the parts to a predetermined temperature, holding them under such temperature conditions, and then slowly cooling them down.
-The purpose of annealing is to eliminate residual stresses, to ensure a uniform and stable structure of precision alloys and high-quality steels, and to give them the necessary plasticity.
+Annealing plays a key role in producing high-quality steels and precision alloys and is one of the important stages of heat treatment of metal blanks.
+This process includes heating parts to a specified temperature, holding under such temperature conditions, and subsequent slow cooling.
+The purpose of annealing is to eliminate residual stresses, ensure a uniform and stable structure of precision alloys and high-quality steels, and give them the necessary ductility.

 There are several types of annealing that differ in their effect on the internal structure of the material.